TheOdinProject/curriculum/nodeJS/express/controllers.md

 #### With a middleware

-We can also create a global error middleware to handle all errors in our application coming down from other middlewares and this error middleware is commonly placed at the very end of our application code, to ensure that it is actually the last middleware to be executed and to only handle errors bubbling down from other middlewares before it.
+Remember what we said earlier regarding a "special type of middleware"?
+Let's actually look into that now.
+There is an error middleware that handles all errors in our application coming down from other middlewares and this error middleware is commonly placed at the very end of our application code, to ensure that it is actually the last middleware to be executed and to only handle errors bubbling down from other middlewares before it.

 ```js
 // Every thrown error in the application or the previous middleware calling `next` with an error as an argument will eventually go to this middleware